 Of the myths and misconceptions we hear about Africa, by far the most common is that it’s just too hot.
 Africa is a huge continent, and the weather varies significantly, depending on where you are, and when you’re there.
 Due to Botswana’s southern location, it has a very full range of weather, from freezing cold in June, July and August, to over 100 degrees in October.

-If you’re looking for the best time to go, we’d recommend checking out travel options in April and May, when temperatures are usually moderate, and make for great outdoors weather, giving you the most options.
+If you’re looking for the best time to go, we’d recommend checking out travel options in April and May, when temperatures are usually moderate, and make for great outdoor weather, giving you the most options.

 We hope this cleared up some misconceptions you might have had.
 Going to Botswana is a great travel idea, and you’re sure to leave with tons of stories, adventures, and memories that you’ll always cherish.
 Make sure to plan ahead, and you won’t regret your decision.
 We highly recommend Botswana, and hope you love it as much as we do.